Enzo Amore: Ring of Honor (2019)

 Arndt, alongside former tag team partner William Morrissey, appeared at the G1 Supercard at Madison Square Garden.
 Following a tag team match involving Ring of Honor and New Japan Pro-Wrestling talent, the two jumped the barricade and attacked several wrestlers.
 The broadcast cameras cut away from the incident to indicate a legit outside attack, but it was later reported the angle was a worked shoot.
 However, following the angle, the duo were not booked for any following shows and the incident was never mentioned again.

 Independent circuit (2019–present)

 On June 15, Arndt, under the ring name nZo, debuted for Northeast Wrestling (NEW), accompanying Morrissey, now known as CaZXL, in his match against Jon Moxley.
 During the match, nZo attempted to interfere, but was attacked by Moxley as a result.
 Caz would go on to lose the match.
 At NEW's "Prison Break" on August 16, nZo wrestled his first match since January 2018, defeating Brian Pillman Jr.

+Real1 participated in Chris Jericho's Rock 'N' Wrestling Rager at Sea cruise championship tournament from January 31 to February 4, 2025, performing a notable entrance and reuniting onstage with his former WWE tag team partner Big Cass for fan engagement activities.